sail-sg/scaling-with-vocab/experiments/README.md

 3. **Multi-Node Training**

     - 3.1 For multi-node training, we use the [Megatron framework](https://github.com/epfLLM/Megatron-LLM).
+In the directory [megatron_train](megatron_train/), we provide the code snippet of Unigram-normalized language modeling loss.

+    Since the Megatron framework involves model parrallism when computing the loss, we re-implemente the unigram-normalized language modeling loss when using Megatron.
-In the directory [multi-node-training](multi-node-training/), we provide the code snippet of Unigram-normalized language modeling loss.
-We can quickly replace the original language modeling loss  with the unigram-normalized version by the replacement of  3 files, ```Megatron-LLM/finetune.py```, ```Megatron-LLM/megatron/model/gpt_model.py``` and  ```Megatron-LLM/megatron/core/tensor_parallel/cross_entropy.py```.
+    We can quickly use the unigram-normalized loss by the replacement of  3 files, ```Megatron-LLM/finetune.py```, ```Megatron-LLM/megatron/model/gpt_model.py``` and  ```Megatron-LLM/megatron/core/tensor_parallel/cross_entropy.py``` in [Megatron framework](https://github.com/epfLLM/Megatron-LLM).